amchelapurath2023/CostcoParser/README.md

 # Costco Wrapped

 A script to parse your Costco receipts (PDFs) and create a CSV with all the items you bought.
+I forcked this to add an additional check to that discount values were less than the item and added to the exception list.

 See the [post on my blog](https://www.pathtosimple.com/is-costco-membership-worth-it) that inspired this.